angiesen/angiesen/README.md

 ## I'm a Developer, and Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning CSS.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love listen to music and play games / soccer